Difference Between General Ledger and Trial Balance

 Flow chart showing the different financial transaction in an organization and steps where general ledger and Trial balance come into the picture:

-The key differences between General Ledger vs Trial Balance are as follows –
+The key differences are as follows –

-- Amount & nature of information: The general ledger contains all accounts of an organization with its transactions.
+- Amount & nature of information: The general ledgerGeneral LedgerA general ledger is a book of accounts that records the everyday business transactions in separate ledger accounts.
+The entries made in a ledger can be verified by getting a NIL balance on summing up all the ledger account amounts in the trial balance. contains all accounts of an organization with its transactions.
 It is basically a database of information.
-Whereas the trial balance only contains the ending balance of each of those accounts.
+Whereas the trial balance only provides the ending balance of each of those accounts.
 It’s a derivation of a ledger.

-- Usage: For accountants, general ledger serves as the main source of information while examining books of accounts.
+- Usage: For accountants, general ledger serves as the primary source of information while examining books of accounts.
 On the other hand, the trial balance is used to measure the mathematical accuracy of all debits and credits as the totals of both should be equal to verify that the books are in balance.
-At the end audit of the organization, the auditors have final balances for all accounts available in trial balance so that they can do their job more efficiently.
+At the end audit of the organization, the auditorsAuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws. have final balances for all accounts available in trial balance so that they can do their job more efficiently.
 They use the general ledger to trace balances back to individual transactions of each head.

-- Time Period: General Ledger records transactions during the accounting year of the organization for any period whereas trial balance is generally prepared on the final day of the accounting year.
+- Time Period: General Ledger records transactions during the accounting year of the organization for any period, whereas trial balance is generally prepared on the final day of the accounting year.